RedMoon-Security/PortScan4Webserver/README.md

 The script will do a reverse look-up for the IP if a domain name is provided and then run an nmap scan on the following ports:

+(These are the most common web server ports that we come accross but you are able to add and remove as you like)

 * 7  - Echo
 * 13 - Daytime
 * 21 - FTP